 Diabetic?
 Does this story about diabetic exercises sound familiar?

-You’re looking after your diabetes and everyone is telling you to exercise more but you’re trying your best and still hearing your doctor or your podiatrist wanting more diabetic exercises?
+So you’re looking after your diabetes and everyone is telling you to exercise more.
+You’re trying your best.

 You’ve tried yoga, and tai chi, and zumba, and aerobics, but none of them really get you.

-Well let me introduce you to one of the hidden secrets in managing your health.
+Well let me introduce you to one of the hidden secrets in managing your diabetes.

-EP’s (as Exercise Physiologists get called for short) are exercise professionals.
+EPs are exercise professionals.
 They have at minimum a 4 year university degree behind them so they get the science of exercise.
-If you’re lucky and live near Pascoe Vale you also get over 20 years experience from your EP Mike in prescribing exercise programs for all manner of health conditions, in particular diabetes.
+If you’re lucky and live near Pascoe Vale you also get over 20 years experience from the team in prescribing exercise programs for all manner of health conditions, in particular diabetes.

-Here’s some important information about diabetes and exercise that can save lives and lead to greater quality of life.
+Here’s their important advice about diabetes and exercise that can save lives and lead to greater quality of life.

 For those of us who don’t have a love of the gym and lead active lives, how are you supposed to get that done?

-In Pascoe Vale Mike runs one on one sessions for goal setting, exercise prescription, planning and therapy.
-He also has diabetic group exercise classes where you can come and perform your own, personal exercise plan in a supportive group of up to 6 people.
+In Pascoe Vale Mike and Aidan run one on one sessions for goal setting, exercise prescription, planning and therapy.
+They also have a diabetic group exercise program called Sugar Burners 🔥.
+In the program you come through and perform your own, personal exercise plan in a supportive group of up to 6 people.

 These sessions are perfect for people with diabetes looking to get their diabetes management from good to great.
 And there’s some great news.
-If you have diabetes in Australia you’re eligible for a medicare rebate for a one on one session + 8 group sessions every year.
+If you have diabetes in Australia you’re eligible for medicare rebates for a one on one session and 8 group sessions every year.